 Loyalty programs for food delivery companies, supermarket chains or online beer retailers are fundamentally different from what you have come to expect in other industries.
 For example, discount coupons aren’t the biggest draw-ins.
 Customers tend to engage more with free treats, complimentary delivery and branded gift items, like a stylish coffee mug.

-When designing a loyalty program, groceries and food & beverage companies should focus on three major aspects:
+When designing food loyalty programs or grocery store reward programs companies should focus on three major aspects:

 - Give people the freedom of choice, so they can pick the rewards they want from a wide list of incentives